resema/cheatsheets/cpsa/foundation/ch3-Specification&Communication.md

 > Software architects know about Architecture Decision Records (ADR) and can apply these to document decisions.

-- architectural decisionsare perceived as hard to take and/or hard to change.
+- architectural decisions are perceived as hard to take and/or hard to change.
 - often affect the fundamental structure, quality characteristics, external interfaces or fundamental construction techniques, principles and concepts.

 ### How to take architectural decisions?